Abdullah al-Muhaysini: Controversy

 There is a considerable amount of controversy surrounding Muhaysini.

 In 2015, Muhaysini reportedly vowed to exterminate Alawite men and wrote that Alawite women could potentially be executed as apostates.
 Instructions on treatment of children and women of Alawites were given by Muhaysini on Twitter in 2015.

 Virgins in the afterlife were promised before the battle of Khan Touman to suicide fighters by Muhaysini.
 In 2016, virgins whose spit would allegedly sweeten oceans in the afterlife were promised by Muhaysini to fighters before preparing for battle in Aleppo.
 Muhaysini launched 100 Elephant rockets against Aleppo at the beginning of the attempt to break the siege and thanked Persian Gulf businessmen and Turkey for funding the rockets.

 The Saudi newspaper Okaz called Muhaysini a takfiri and a terrorist and accused him of trying to "Afghanize" Syria after he launched a mass recruitment campaign for jihad in Syria in May 2016.

 In late 2016, Muhaysini released a video of himself congratulating a Saudi boy from Buraidah he was going to send off to be a suicide bomber, telling his mother that he would go to paradise and be rewarded with virgins, according to MEMRI.
 The Saudi newspaper Okaz denounced Muhaysini for sending off the Saudi boy as a suicide bomber in Aleppo after promising him virgins in the afterlife.
 Muhaysini responded against Okaz over the Takfiri label.

 On 9 June 2017, he was one of 69 individuals designated by Saudi Arabia, United Arab Emirates, Egypt and Bahrain that have financed terrorist organizations and received support from Qatar.

 In 2025, he openly advocated for democracy.
-11 years ago, he called democracy an kufr and expressed his rejection of it.
+11 years ago, he called democracy and kufr and expressed his rejection of it.

 When asked about the accession of the new regime of Damascus to the Global coalition of the United States to combat IS, Muhaysini replied that allegedly this step is a "religious duty of the new regime", and that allegedly Ahmad al-Sharaa asked the opinion of 20 people calling themselves "scholars and sheikhs" from Syria and not only that allegedly all of them approved this, and some of them informed the Syrian president that joining the Global alliance to combat terrorism is mandatory واجب شرعي "from the point of view of Sharia".

 Remarkably, a few years ago Muhaysini referred to the possibility of cooperation with the Global coalition as a forbidden action and disbelief leading out of religion.

 Muhaysini resented the users of social networks who spread his previous statements of many years ago, in which he reproaches the same thing for which he now praises the new regime, stating that "scholars change their opinion not because their religion has changed, but because their knowledge has expanded".